 - This means that around 4:45 pm, you can be at Pirates of the Caribbean with something like a 10 minute posted wait, but it should actually be something near a walk-on.

 So, the party has just officially started.
-And, ideally, you’ll have already done six of the attractions with some of the highest waits on a normal day in Magic Kingdom.
+And, ideally, you’ll have already done five or six of the attractions with some of the highest waits on a normal day in Magic Kingdom.
 Not a bad start.

 - First, head over to Tomorrowland and ride Buzz Lightyear.
 It’ll have some minimal posted wait, but should be close to a walk-on.